Certificate in Classical Protestantism

-Residential Intensive: How to Read the Bible and the World: “The fear of the Lord is the beginning of wisdom,” but only the beginning.
+How to Read the Bible and the World (Mentor-Directed Reading): “The fear of the Lord is the beginning of wisdom,” but only the beginning.
 The road to Hell is paved with good intentions, and often with a fair number of Bible quotations mixed in.
 To cultivate true wisdom, we need to know both how to read Scripture rightly, and to read the world around us rightly, so that we can faithfully and accurately apply the Word of God to our own challenging circumstances.
-In this residential intensive course, you will learn to read the Scriptures as more than merely a plan of salvation or a set of precepts, but as a roadmap to the cosmos and a narrative of God’s action in the world.
+Through this directed reading program, you will learn to read the Scriptures as more than merely a plan of salvation or a set of precepts, but as a roadmap to the cosmos and a narrative of God’s action in the world.
 You will also learn what it means to discern the order of creation, and sort through the complex testimony of science, history, and philosophy in order to read the world skillfully.

 Do I need to be a graduate student or seminarian to participate?